22 Different Types of Beetles in the UK

 18. Case-bearing Leaf Beetle

-Case-bearing leaf beetles are beetles that cause leaves to wilt and die by laying their eggs inside the leaves and stems of the plant they feed on.
+Case-bearing leaf beetles cause leaves to wilt and die by laying their eggs inside the leaves and stems of the plant they feed on.

-These types of beetles in the UK can thrive on various plants, including tobacco and tomato.
-While they are within the plant, the larvae, which are the earlier stage of the insect, will eat away at it.
+These beetles in the UK can thrive on various plants, including tobacco and tomatoes.
+While they are within the plant, the larvae, the earlier stage of the insect, eat away at it.

-After reaching the adult stage, known as the pupa stage, they will emerge from their casing, leaving a hole in the Leaf.
+After reaching the adult stage, the pupa stage, they will emerge from their casing, leaving a hole in the Leaf.

-Adult Case-bearing Leaf beetles often feed on flowers or leaves when found in the wild.
+Adult Case-bearing Leaf beetles often feed on flowers or leaves in the wild.

 On the other hand, if you find any cases or larvae on your plants, you should not be afraid to remove them with your fingers or a trowel.